ElementGiraffe/cot-4500-intro/README.md

 ```

 ## How to run
-In order to run the program, navigate to just inside the cot-4500-intro folder, and run the following in the command line:
+In order to run the program, make sure you have the required dependencies, then navigate to just inside the cot-4500-intro folder, and run the following in the command line:
 ```
 python src\main\intro_to_python.py
 ```